Thresholds of Queen covers: Introduction

 In this paper we relax the problem to, for a given finite number of Queens, finding {\em optimal} solutions, i.e. those maximizing coverage.
-We prove that: \begin{enumerate} \item for a given number of Queens, $q$, there is a threshold (that may depend on $q$) on the size of the $n\times n$ board such that, beyond that threshold every optimal configuration of Queens contains only non-attacking Queens. \item for a given number of Queens, $q$, there is a threshold on the size of the board such that, beyond that threshold every optimal configuration of Queens belongs to a constant finite set of optimal Queen configurations. \end{enumerate} The first (second) threshold will be called the non-attacking (stabilizing) threshold.
-See Theorems~\ref{thm:main1} and \ref{thm:main2}, respectively.
+We prove that: \begin{enumerate} \item for a given number of Queens, $q$, there is a threshold (that may depend on $q$) on the size of the square board such that, beyond that threshold every optimal configuration of Queen contains only non-attacking Queens. \item for a given number of Queens, $q$, there is a threshold on the size of the board such that, beyond that threshold every optimal configuration of Queens belongs to a constant finite set of optimal Queen configurations. \end{enumerate} The first (second) threshold will be called the non-attacking (stabilizing) threshold; see Theorems~\ref{thm:main1} and \ref{thm:main2}, respectively.
 Let us illustrate by depicting some boards with four Queen configurations.
 Similar to the case with two Queens on a $4\times 4$ board, on a $9\times 9$ board there exists an optimal configuration with a pair of attacking Queens.
-However on larger boards optimality implies that no Queen attacks any other Queen.
-In fact the set of optimal representatives for a board of size $10\times 10$ has size two (modulo symmetry); see Figure~\ref{fig:4Qs}.
-But, by exhaustive search, already on an $11\times 11$ board, other configuration outperforms those two candidates.
-In the pictures of Figure~\ref{fig:4Qs}, we show some configurations on boards of side lenghts 10 and 12. use yellow Queens and dark brown covers the winning configurations for the side lenghts 10 and 12.
-It turns out that the winning pattern for the $12\times 12$ board will build all the configurations beyond the second stabilizing threshold (which settles a bit later).
-See the warm-up result Theorem~\ref{thm:4Queens}, and further discussions in Section~\ref{sec:app}.
+However, on larger boards, optimality implies that no Queen attacks any other Queen.
+In fact, the set of optimal representatives for a $10\times 10$ board has size two modulo symmetry; see Figure~\ref{fig:4Qs}.
+But, by exhaustive search, already on an $11\times 11$ board, another configuration outperforms these two candidates.
+In Figure~\ref{fig:4Qs}, we show some configurations on boards of side lengths 10 and 12.
+We use dark purple shading to illustrate winning board configurations.
+It turns out that the winning pattern for the $12\times 12$ board remains optimal for all larger boards although the second stabilizing threshold occurs at a slightly larger board size.
+We discuss the exact value of the stabilizing threshold in Section~\ref{sec:app}.

+We will demonstrate that optimality of cover corresponds to minimizing a defined {\em loss}, which, for large boards become constant, and this is the approach of this paper.